Reducing your risk of stomach cancer

 - Age – people aged 55 and over have a higher risk

-- Being male – stomach cancer affects twice as many men as women
+- Gender – stomach cancer affects twice as many men as women

 - Having a stomach infection with the bacteria Helicobacter pylori